genesys/bold360-mobile-docs-android/voice-to-voice-android.md

 - **VoiceSupport.None** - speech recognition is disabled.
 - **VoiceSupport.SpeechRecognition** - only speech recording is enabled. you can record your message and send it to the other chat partner.
 - **VoiceSupport.VoiceToVoice** - enables both speech recognition and response read out by the device.
-- **VoiceSupport.handsFree** - voice to voice with auto listening and send of user messages and read out of responses.
+- **VoiceSupport.HandsFreeVoiceToVoice** - voice to voice with auto listening and send of user messages and read out of responses.

-> **Notice:** _Currently we support VoiceToVoice on ai chats and SpeechRecognition on live chats._
+> **Notice:** _Currently we support HandsFreeVoiceToVoice on ai chats and SpeechRecognition on live chats._

 ### Provide an alternative text for the read out